JAZZ GUITAR CHORDS

-In this section, you will learn drop 3 chords, shell chords, quartal chords, triads & inversions.
-You will find the chord charts for all types of chords, including major, minor, dominant, half-dominant, diminished and more.
+In this section, you will learn how to play different types of jazz guitar chords, such as drop 3 chords, shell chords, quartal chords, triads & inversions.

 Drop 3 chords are usually one of the first chord types beginning jazz guitarists start to learn.